top of page

 Sally Burt Jones Sustainability Consultant BCorp Consultant-94.jpg

 11 TwentyTwo also regularly donates money to and volunteers with various charities and community led organisations, including The Woodland Trust and the Kent Wildlife Trust.
+She is also co-chair of the Kent B-Local, managing and growing the B Corp community where she lives in Kent.

 Finally, we offer discounted consultancy rates to businesses majority owned or lead by individuals from underrepresented populations including women, and will always try to offer support to all businesses who would like to progress their sustainability journey, whatever their budgets.
+Please do get in touch to ask how we can work together.

 Picture1.jpg